Read transcripts of debates in both Houses

 Work and Pensions Committee

-Accepting written submissions; the deadline is Friday 19 February 2016.
+Deadline for written submissions was Friday 19 February 2016.

 The inquiry aims to answer the question of whether the current generation of people in or approaching retirement will over the course of their lifetimes have enjoyed and accumulated much more housing and financial wealth, public service usage, and welfare and pension entitlements than more recent generations can hope to receive.